So logically, someone has to die.

 - Stalker with a Crush: Tom becomes this after Sara ends their affair.

-- Starving Artist: Sara and Tom trying to make it work as these may be the root cause of their separation.
+- Starving Artist: "Naive, ambitious and underfed" Sara and Tom trying to make it work as these is one of the root causes of their separation.

 - Sung-Through Musical